 In this panel, our guests will examine the ways in which storytelling is integral to both scientific and creative breakthroughs, particularly in the era of “post-truth” and environmental crises.
 The scientists and avant-garde artists will approach non-human matter from different scales of time, distance, and physical dimensions— from inorganic or microbial perspectives.
 They thus challenge conventional beliefs and human-centered aesthetics, probing the earth’s depths and outer space in search of beauty.
-Register for the event.
+See the recording.

 4:15 p.m.
 Pre-event showcasing installation views of Art, Object, Specimen

 4:30 p.m.
 Presentations on Art, Object, Specimen by Benton past and present interns Sam Chan ’22, D’Maia Curry ’20, 2019-2020 Post-Baccalaureate Fellow, Noor Tamari ’22, Kali Tindell-Griffin ’22